-While some workouts may be harder on your joints as you age (think CrossFit, plyo and HIIT), there's no reason to stop strength training once you're 50, 60, 70 or even 80.
-On the contrary, it's even more important to maintain a workout routine as you get older, since you naturally lose muscle mass with each passing year.
+Some workouts may be harder on your joints as you age (think CrossFit, plyometrics and HIIT) but there's no reason to stop strength training in your 50s, 60s, 70s or beyond.
+Actually, as you get older, it's even more important to maintain a strength routine.

 Check out more of our 20-minute workouts here — we’ve got something for everyone.